ludolfpretorius/merch/README.md

 - Grab the alt text for images
 - Add condition of merch (new or used)
 - Filters
+- Switch searching on certain sites on and off
 - Currency API to convert Amazon prices
 - Featured images for products
 - Add items to a wishlist